krasserm/krasserm.github.io/_posts/2019-03-14-bayesian-neural-networks.md

 This article demonstrates how to implement and train a Bayesian neural network with Keras following the approach described in [Weight Uncertainty in Neural Networks](https://arxiv.org/abs/1505.05424) (*Bayes by Backprop*).
 The implementation is kept simple for illustration purposes and uses Keras 2.2.4 and Tensorflow 1.12.0.
 For more advanced implementations of Bayesian learning methods for neural networks consider using [Tensorflow Probability](https://www.tensorflow.org/probability), for example.

 Bayesian neural networks differ from plain neural networks in that their weights are assigned a probability distribution instead of a single value or point estimate.
 These probability distributions describe the uncertainty in weights and can be used to estimate uncertainty in predictions.
-Training a Bayesian neural network learns the parameters of these distributions instead of the weights directly.
+Training a Bayesian neural network via variational inference learns the parameters of these distributions instead of the weights directly.

 ## Probabilistic model